thradams/CPrime-V1/README.md

 ## Description

 C' (cprime) is a C compiler that generates C code.
+The generated code is intended to be readably and formatation is kept together with comments and macros.

-It is a new CFront but following a new path.
+It is a new CFront following a new path.

 See it online: